Well, it looks like Governor Nixon has ordered the National Guard to scram.

 So it just struck me as odd that he would say something like that.

-I I he I found it.
+Well, okay, I found it.

 I don't know.

-Why would why would you say something like that?
+Why would you say something like that?

-Well I think it goes back to his narcissism.
+Well, I think it goes back to his narcissism.

-Uh no, I this case I don't.
+In this case, I don't.

 And Obama's a guy who said that one of the most beautiful sounds in the world is the evening call of prayer at a mosque.